 Indicate which HUD National Objective you are proposing to satisfy with this project and provide a narrative to explain how the project will do so.
 Please refer to the LRRCP Guidelines, the ADECA Subrecipient Manual, and 24 CFR 570.208 for information about the national objectives.
 Please Note: The final determination of which national objective will be applied to a project is solely the discretion of ADECA.

-Select only ONE option below:

-The The project will benefit Low to Moderate Income (LMI) Persons: LMI Area Benefit: An activity, the benefits of which are available to all the residents in a particular area, where at least 51 percent of the residents are low- and moderate-income persons.
+Select only ONE option below: The project will benefit Low to Moderate Income (LMI) Persons: LMI Area Benefit: An activity, the benefits of which are available to all the residents in a particular area, where at least 51 percent of the residents are low- and moderate-income persons.
 The area must be primarily residential in character as well.
-LMI Limited Clientele: An activity which benefits a limited clientele, at least 51 percent of whom are low- or moderate- income persons, especially those who are generally presumed to be principally low- and moderate-income persons.
+LMI Limited Clientele: An activity which benefits a limited clientele, at least 51 percent of whom are low- or moderateincome persons, especially those who are generally presumed to be principally low- and moderate-income persons.
 LMI Job Creation (for economic development projects only): An activity designed to create permanent jobs where at least 51 percent of the jobs, computed on a full-time equivalent basis, involve the employment of low- and moderate-income persons.

-The project will aid in prevention or elimination of Slums or Blight (SB): SB Area Basis: The project will address slums or blight on an area basis where the area meets a definition of a slum, blighted, deteriorated, or deteriorating area under State or local law and also meets additional conditions stated in the HUD regulations.
+SB Area Basis: The project will address slums or blight on an area basis where the area meets a definition of a slum, blighted, deteriorated, or deteriorating area under State or local law and also meets additional conditions stated in the HUD regulations.
 SB Spot Basis: The project will address slums or blight on a spot basis to eliminate specific conditions of blight, physical decay, or environmental contamination that are not located in a slum or blighted area The project will address an Urgent Need (UN): Urgent Need: Projects that achieve the UN national objective must be able to link to a stated urgent need in the impact and unmet needs assessment in ADECA's Public Action Plan (see pages 47-50 of the HUD-approved Action Plan on the ADECA public website for details related to the state's unmet infrastructure and economic revitalization need).
-Prov ide a narrative to expand on how the project will achieve the selected national objective.
-For p projects proposing the use of Urgent Need, include details on how the activity responds to the - ncy, type, scale, and location of the disaster-related impact as described in ADECA's impact and - et needs assessment.
-[Ente er text]

-4. Project Location and Service Area

-This section will be used to identify the service area of the project and the number of persons that will benefit from the project.
+Duna ide a paymetive to avecand an how the president will achieve the colocted noticed philative Prov vide a narrative to expand on how the project will achieve the selected national objective. urge projects proposing the use of Urgent Need, include details on how the activity responds to the ency, type, scale, and location of the disaster-related impact as described in ADECA's impact and needs assessment.
+[Ente er text] 4 5 4.
+P roject Location and Service Area This se ection will be used to identify the service area of the project and the number of persons that will benefit from t he project.
+12 Project Location ride street address(es) and zip code(s) for your project.
+For projects that cover a large, or multiple, s, provide as many streets, intersections, addresses, zip codes, boundaries, GPS coordinates, etc. i as ne s, provide as many streets, intersections, addresses, zip codes, boundaries, GPS coordinates, etc., eeded to define your project's footprint. eeded to define your project's footprint. eeded to define your project's footprint. eeded to define your project's footprint. eeded to define your project's footprint. eeded to define your project's footprint.
+[Ente eeded to define your project's footprint.